Products

 The UK Pensions Act 2014 legislates periodic review of the State Pension Age, considering several factors like changes in life expectancy.

-You can keep working and claim UK State Pension without age restrictions, as the retirement age limit of 65 no longer applies.
+You can keep working past the retirement age and claim the UK State Pension without age restrictions.
+That’s because the retirement age limit of 65 no longer applies.

 The bad news?

-State Pension is taxable, and earning a regular income alongside it may put you in a higher tax band.
+• The State Pension is taxable, and earning a regular income alongside it may put you in a higher income tax band.

-You can defer receiving State Pension for a higher weekly payment OR a one-off lump sum.
+Pensioners can defer receiving the State Pension for a higher weekly payment OR a one-off lump sum.

 The amount of increase and the minimum time limit for deferring varies for old and new pension systems.

-Under the new pension rule, you’ll need to defer the pension for at least 9 weeks — for which you’ll get a 1% increase (amounting to a 5.8% gain for one year of deferral).
-So if you get the full pension amount in 2023 (£203.85 per week), you’ll receive an extra £11.82 per week if you defer for a year.
+• Under the new pension rule, you’ll need to defer the pension for at least nine weeks — for which you’ll get a 1% increase (amounting to a 5.8% gain for one year of deferral).
+So if you get the full new pension amount in 2024 (£221.20 per week), you’ll receive an extra State Pension of £12.82 per week if you defer for a year.

-You can claim State Pension abroad if you’ve paid enough National Insurance contributions to qualify.
+You can claim the State Pension abroad if you’ve paid enough National Insurance contributions to qualify.

 If you’ve previously worked (or have retired) in another country, you may claim that country’s State Pension in addition to the UK State Pension.

 You may be able to inherit some of your deceased partner's State Pension or protected payment.
-The amount will depend on their NI contributions and the starting date of your marriage or partnership.
+The amount will depend on their National Insurance contribution and the starting date of your marriage or partnership.

 In a 2023 study by the King’s College, London, participants found the UK State Pension inadequate for a comfortable retirement.

-According to UK law, all employers must provide a workplace pension scheme and automatically enrol eligible employees in it.
+According to UK law, all employers must provide a workplace pension scheme to boost their employees' retirement income by automatically enrolling eligible employees.

 Looking to set up a workplace pension scheme for your UK team?

-Use Yonder — a digital pension app built for modern teams.
-It lets you:
+Use Kota — a powerful digital pension app built for modern teams.

-Sign up with Yonder to get your workplace pension plan rolling in minutes.
+Sign up with Kota to get your workplace pension plan rolling in minutes!

 Read more exciting content like this in our blog!